WunschUnreif/Python-Offline-Judge-POJ-/README.md

 ## Version 0.1b released at 14/8/2017, 1:14(UTC+8)

+To use this program, you need to clone the whole project and run the exe file in the folder /distr

-The entrance of the program is /src/POfJ_GUI.py
+A faster entrance of the program is /src/POfJ_GUI.py

 ## User Guide - Part-I: